-CTD: What about improving the trigger on my carry gun?
+Cheaper Than Dirt!: What about improving the trigger on my carry gun?

-Walker: Most of us carry a Glock, S&W, Ruger, Taurus, Kel-Tec, Colt, Beretta, H&K, Springfield, Sig, Bersa or other flavor of commercially manufactured handgun.
+Walker: Most of us carry a GLOCK, S&W, Ruger, Taurus, Kel-Tec, Colt, Beretta, H&K, Springfield, SIG, Bersa or other flavor of commercially manufactured handgun.
 One of the things that most of these firearms have in common is that each came from the manufacturer with a trigger pull weight that was decided by someone other than the ultimate user.
 This trigger pull may be a crisp 4-pound pull, like a walk on a spring morning, or the trigger pull may be an all day long “I need a coffee break” creeping, 12-pound trigger pull.
 Either way, you may not like it, or it may not fit your personal plan for self-defense.
 If you have intentionally fired your gun, the trigger pull weight is most likely legally irrelevant.
 If you fired your gun like you intended, the fact that it operated with a very light trigger pull or a heavy trigger pull will likely be irrelevant to any resulting legal matters.

-CTD: What if the gun went off and I did not intend to pull the trigger?
+Cheaper Than Dirt!: What if the gun went off and I did not intend to pull the trigger?

 Walker: In a situation of an unintended discharge, the issue of trigger-pull weight has a greater chance of being relevant.
 Suppose you are confronted by an attacker with a weapon and have drawn your gun on the attacker but you have not fired.
-The attacker, upon seeing the barrel of your Glock and your clear verbal warning to STOP, decides that it is not a good day to get shot and immediately surrenders, puts his hands up and gets on the ground.
+The attacker, upon seeing the barrel of your GLOCK and your clear verbal warning to STOP, decides that it is not a good day to get shot and immediately surrenders, puts his hands up and gets on the ground.
 Just as the adrenalin is easing and you are feeling relief that you did not have to shoot this bad hombre, the relief in an instant is broken when you hear a surprise BANG and feel the recoil of your own gun in your hand.
 You did not mean for the gun to go off, it just did.
 We have an unintended discharge.
 That is, you did not mean to shoot.

 In the situation involving an unintended discharge, the law will likely impose a negligence or recklessness standard to evaluate the conduct of the person discharging the firearm.
 In an unintended discharge case, the circumstances surrounding why the gun discharged will be evaluated.
 This could include the trigger pull weight of your gun.
 However, in my opinion, the inquiry in most unintentional discharges will likely be decided on a more fundamental issue than trigger pull.
 Before the issue of trigger pull weight ever comes into play, the first question in the legal analysis would be “why was the person’s finger on the trigger of a gun before he or she intended to discharge the weapon?”
 It is a fundamental cornerstone to what is considered proper firearms training that you keep your finger off the trigger until you are ready to fire.